ToshioCP/Gtk4-tutorial/src/sec3.src.md

 1. An instance to which the signal belongs.
 2. The name of the signal.
-3. A handler function (also called callback), which needs to be casted by `G_CALLBACK`.
+3. A handler function (also called callback), which needs to be cast by `G_CALLBACK`.
 4. Data to pass to the handler.
 If no data is necessary, NULL is given.

 It is described in the [GObject API Reference](https://docs.gtk.org/gobject/func.signal_connect.html).